 If you’re a new entrepreneur, understanding the concept of cash flow may not be easy.
 In simple terms, cash flow is the money that moves in and out of a business in a given period.
-When you pay regular expenditures such as rent, monthly loan payments, taxes, payments to suppliers, mortgage, etc., the money goes out.
-If you obtain supplies on credit, you’ll pay your creditors or accounts payable at a future date.
+The money goes out when you pay regular expenditures such as rent, monthly loan payments, taxes, payments to suppliers, mortgage, etc. If you obtain supplies on credit, you’ll pay your creditors or accounts payable at a future date.
 When you do, cash will move out.

 On the other hand, when your clients or customers pay for the products or services they purchase, cash comes in.
-Just as supplies might be acquired on credit, you might be selling your products or services on credit.
+Just as supplies might be acquired on credit, you might sell your products or services on credit.
 Customers who purchase from you on credit are referred to as accounts receivables.
+Accounts receivable represent income that has been earned but not yet received, particularly in situations involving credit sales or subscription payment plans.
 When they make the payments at a future date, cash will again move in.

 In other words, cash flow helps you evaluate how much money is generated from business activities and how much is spent.
 Right from the start, it serves as a strong measure of liquidity and performance.

-That’s exactly how cash flow works.
 If you have more cash coming in than moving out, you have a positive cash flow.
 When you’re paying more than what’s coming in, you have a negative cash flow.
 This net change in cash inflows and outflows are shown in an organization’s cash flow statements.
+Cash equivalents are also crucial in financial reporting as they measure liquidity and show changes over time, connecting to a company’s overall cash flow management.

-As the key indicator of your business’s financial health, cash flow is the lifeblood of your business.
+As the key indicator of your business’s financial health, cash flow’s importance is tantamount to the lifeblood of your business.
 The greater the positive cash flow, that is, the amount by which your cash inflow exceeds your cash outflow, the more freedom you have to improve your operations and enhance your investments.
+Cash flow from operating activities plays a crucial role in reflecting a company’s financial health.
 You should be able to hire more employees, acquire more stock, open up branches in newer locations, or re-invest in your business in other ways.

 Hence, positive cash flow fosters business growth.
+The company’s cash flow statement is essential in indicating the ability to generate sufficient cash flow for operational expenses.
 Let’s now dig deeper into the importance of cash flow for specific business aspects:

 Staying Solvent

-If you’re not familiar with eCommerce accounting procedures, you might be confused about how a business can run out of cash in spite of being profitable.
+If you’re not familiar with e-commerce accounting procedures, you might be confused about how a business can run out of cash in spite of being profitable.
 To clarify the notion, let’s take a simple example.
 Suppose you launch a bakery with $2,000 in hand.
 With this amount, you purchase baked cakes and ingredients.
-A customer buys all the cakes you produced for $6,000 on one-month credit.
-When we say ‘on 1-month credit’, we mean that you agreed to receive the payment for the sale after a month.
+A customer buys all the cakes you produce for $6,000 on a one-month credit.
+When we say ‘on one-month credit’, we mean that you agreed to receive the payment for the sale after a month.

 As you can see, you have $6,000 in revenue and $2,000 in profits, but your cash is NIL.
 Your money is stuck with a debtor, so you can’t pay your store rent or your utility bills, order more bakery supplies, or in other words, conduct business until you receive cash from your customer at the end of the month.

-Now imagine this scenario in the real business world.
+Now, imagine this scenario in the real business world.
 No matter how large and profitable a company is, if it fails to maintain a positive cash flow, it can face serious trouble.
 Let’s take a look at another example.
 A large company sells goods valued at $ 70,000 to its customers on a 60-day term.
-To produce the products, the firm obtains supplies valued at $30,000 that it must pay to its suppliers within 30 days.
+To produce the products, the firm obtains supplies valued at $30,000, which it must pay to its suppliers within 30 days.
 Plus, it also needs to pay $20,000 in rent, payroll, and other expenses within 30 days.

 Even if you successfully convince your creditors to extend the due date, the poor cash flow position and delays in payment can cause you to lose your lenders, suppliers, and vendors.
 This can seriously impact your business performance in the future.